Coenzyme Q10 is present in every cell of the body where it helps the mitochondria make energy.

 Dietary Sources of CQ10

 Compare this to the typical 100-300 mg dosage range found to be effective in clinical studies.
-CQ10 supplements dosages generally range between 50 and 300 mg/day and have been found to be safe in people taking them for up to 5 years.
+CQ10 supplements dosages generally range between 50 and 300 mg/day and are safe in people taking them for up to 5 years.

 Who Should Consider CQ10